The link to the author’s page has been copied.

 In addition, vodka helps to emulsify the sauce.
 It prevents it from separating and makes the consistency smooth and velvety.

-Here are a few classic options where cooking with Nemiroff vodka works perfectly:
+Here are a few classic options where Nemiroff vodka works perfectly:

 – Tomato and cream sauce for pasta (Penne alla Vodka).
 It is the most well-known example.
 When vodka is added to tomato paste, it instantly reveals its deep fruity flavour and caramel notes.
 At the same time, it removes excess acidity.